Potential Complications of Bimalleolar and Trimalleolar Fractures

-Fracture blisters do not occur in all patients but are more likely to occur at fracture sites involving writs, ankles, knees and elbows.
+Fracture blisters do not occur in all patients but are more likely to happen at fracture sites involving wrists, ankles, knees, and elbows.
 This is because there is little tissue between the skin and the bone.
 If a fracture blister is going to occur it does so usually within hours of the injury.
-They may occur up to 2-3 weeks later.
+They may happen up to 2-3 weeks later.

 In only about 2% of surgeries, a patient may experience an infection at the surgical site.
 This is a rare complication and is more common when the bone was exposed.
 If your wound seems abnormally red or you experience a discharge of pus from the site, seek medical treatment immediately.
 If this diagnosis is made, expect a long-term course of antibiotics to be prescribed.
 Studies show diabetics experience this complication more frequently than non-diabetics.
 Patients with diabetes should exercise extra attention to the appearance of the surgical site.

 Due to the severity of the fracture, a person may be advised to be non-weight bearing on the ankle for upwards of 2-3 months.
 The length of time the patient is recommended to avoid placing weight on the ankle will depend on the person, their weight, the speed the ankle is healing and the severity of the fracture.